Sarah Woulfin

 Sarah Woulfin is an associate professor in the Department of Educational Leadership and Policy who studies the relationship between education policy and equitable instruction.
 Much of her work draws on the research-practice partnership approach to formulate relevant questions, engage with practitioners in substantive ways, and transform practice.

-Using lenses of organizational sociology and qualitative methods, Dr. Woulfin investigates pressing issues of district and school reform, including how to strengthen instructional coaching and how to develop the capacity of special education teachers.
-While analyzing institutional structures and organizational conditions within districts and schools, she focuses on how leaders and teachers respond to policy.
-Her research illuminates how infrastructure and leadership shape educational change.
+Using lenses of organizational sociology and qualitative methods, Dr. Woulfin investigates pressing issues of district and school reform, including how to strengthen instructional coaching and improve instruction.
+While analyzing the institutional structures and organizational conditions of districts and schools, she focuses on how leaders and teachers implement policy.
+Her research illuminates how infrastructure and leadership influence educational change.

-Dr. Woulfin's work has been published in American Journal of Education, Educational Administration Quarterly, Educational Evaluation and Policy Analysis, and Teaching and Teacher Education.
+Dr. Woulfin's work has been published in outlets such as American Journal of Education, Educational Administration Quarterly, Educational Evaluation and Policy Analysis, and Teaching and Teacher Education.
 She co-authored Making Coaching Matter, a Teachers College Press book.
 Her research has been funded by the Spencer Foundation and Wallace Foundation.
-Dr. Woulfin is a co-editor of Educational Researcher.
-Additionally, she serves on the Executive Committee of UCEA.
+From 2019-2023, Dr. Woulfin served as co-Editor of Educational Researcher.